arduino/ArduinoCore-samd/README.md

 4. Windows will detect the board.
 Point the installer to the folder from above to install the bootloader driver.
 5. If you don't intend on using Arduino, you can skip the rest of this list.
 See Using Bossac Standalone below.
 6. If you do not already have the test firmware installed (comes preinstalled), see Using Bossac Standalone below.
-7. Press the reset button to run the test firmware (blink sketch with CDC-HID).
+7. Press the reset button to run the test firmware (blink sketch).
 8. Windows will detect the board.
-Point the installer to the folder from above to install the sketch driver.
+Point the installer to the above folder to install the sketch driver (if needed).
 9. Continue with SAMD Core Installation below.

 #### Linux